 The Undergraduate School of Bible and Theology offers degree programs in Bible and theology, Christian education, and intercultural studies.
 We also offer a minor in pastoral counseling.
-For qualified students living outside the United States and Canada, the school offers a three-year (90-credit) bachelor's degree program in the nations where such a program is acceptable.

 Our faculty and staff are ready to assist you by mail, internet, or telephone.
 Each faculty member has been carefully and prayerfully chosen, not only for his or her academic training and ministerial experience but also for sensitivity to the Holy Spirit.
 Many faculty members have served in ministry positions in different nations of the world.